avajs/ava/docs/recipes/react.md

 });
 ```

-`enzyme` also has a `mount` and `render` helper to test in an actual browser environment, if you want to use these helpers, you will have to setup a browser environment.
+Enzyme also has a `mount` and `render` helper to test in an actual browser environment, if you want to use these helpers, you will have to setup a browser environment.
 To do so, you should check out the [browser testing recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/browser-testing.md).

 To see an example of AVA working together with Enzyme set up for browser testing, you can have a look at [this sample project](https://github.com/adriantoine/ava-enzyme-demo).